 Sierra Club San Diego

-The San Diego Chapter’s primary sub-entities are Groups, Committees, and Sections.
+The San Diego Chapter’s primary sub-entities are Groups, Sections, and Committees.

 - Groups are formally recognized by the Club with geographical boundaries and have more stringent requirements than committees and sections.
 Currently, there are two Groups: the North County Group and the North County Coastal Group (Coasters).
 Club members automatically become members of the Group in their geographical area, similar to automatic membership in their Chapter.